What Is Biodiversity: Definition, Importance, Major Threats and Ecosystem Roles

 Why is biodiversity important?

-Our existence depends on an earth having an abundance of biological diversity.
+Our existence depends on Earth having an abundance of biological diversity.

-All the processes that support fresh air, rainfall, water cycles and the fertile soil needed to grow our food as well as the materials for shelter and clothing depend upon it.
+All the natural processes that provide fresh air, rainfall, water cycles, and fertile soil — as well as materials for shelter and clothing — depend on biodiversity.

 Biodiversity stabilizes local climates

-The loss of biodiversity is having a domino effect on weather events.
+The loss of biodiversity is increasingly linked to extreme weather events.

 Livelihoods and tourism